isislab-unisa/trace-me-now/docs/tracking-node/README.md

 # Tracking Node

-The tracking node library is based on Javascript and runs over a NodeJS requiring a device with a compatible operating system in addition to the BLE and Wi-Fi interfaces.
-The methods included allow the developer to start and stop the scan of the room and communicate with the application module using the Event/Notification system.
+The tracking node library is based on Javascript and runs over NodeJS.
+The default configuration involves a series of Raspberry Pi boards as tracking nodes.
+However, any hardware with Wi-Fi and BLE, compatible with NodeJS, can be used.

 # Table of Contents
 - [Requirements](#requirements)